Skip to content

 Overview

-• Develop your expertise and upskill in couple and family counselling, child and youth counselling, mental health practice, relapse prevention, and substance misuse.
+• Upskill in couple and family counselling; child and youth counselling; mental health practice; trauma focused practice; and working with addiction.

-• This degree provides you with the opportunity to undertake a substantial research project or choose to do a smaller capstone project to further your research skills.
+• This specialisation provides you with the opportunity to undertake a substantial research project or choose to do a smaller capstone project to further your research skills.

 Professional accreditation